 On completion of this project, every man, woman and child will have the opportunity to get involved and gain paid employment from it.
 It will attract hundreds of thousands of cyclists and hikers to the area, all of whom have to eat and sleep somewhere.

 Bicycle hire and repair will be sought after.
 Packed lunches and restaurants will be in demand.
-Hotels and B+Bs will be required.
-There would be increased agri tourism possibilities and land valuations along the route.
+Hotels and B&Bs will be needed.
+There would be an increase in agri tourism possibilities and land valuations along the route.
 The list could be endless and the opportunities many.

 If we are genuine about retaining our post offices, shops, garda stations, hotels, restaurants and pubs in our local area, we know that they need to be used to be successful.
 If we do not grasp this chance to bring spending tourists in to our area, which will help our young people find gainful employment locally, then we are complicit in their closure.

-The Caherciveen-Iveragh region is an area that has suffered severely to the hands of emigration and is subject to continuous population decline.
-It is fair to say that Caherciveen town is on its knees with many closed up businesses, a trend that seems to be continuing based on recent closures.
+The Cahersiveen-Iveragh region is an area that has suffered severely to the hands of emigration.
+It is an area subject to continuous population decline.
+It is fair to say that Cahersiveen town is on its knees with many closed up businesses, a trend that seems to be continuing based on recent closures.

 Most of all, it will guarantee a future for our children and our children’s children for generations to come.

 We can be self-sufficient in South and Mid-Kerry with the development of the South Kerry Greenway.
-We can live and work in our beautiful places without being forced out.
+We can live and work in our beautiful area.
 But we must all see the bigger picture.
 Don’t deny the future generations their birthright.